PLP-LLAMA/boolean-expression-evaluator/README.md

 ## Project Structure

 boolean-expression-evaluator/
-├── evaluator/              # Handles evaluating Boolean expressions ├── example/                # Example implementations
 ├── grammar/                # ANTLR grammar files
-│   ├── boolean_expression/
-│   ├── boolean_expression_v2/
-│   ├── calculator/         # Specific grammar for the calculator
+│   ├── boolean_expression/ # Specific grammar for the boolen expression
-│   ├── error_handlers/
-│   └── hello/              # Example grammar files (Hello.g4)
+│   └── error_handlers/     # Error Handlers for the system
 ├── tests/                  # Unit tests for the Lexer, Parser, Evaluator ├── utils/                  # Utility modules for common tasks ├── main.py                 # Entry point of the application